Observation of incipient charge nematicity in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$: Extraction of the static charge nematic susceptibility from Raman scattering measurements

-The k-space structure of these form factors are shown in Fig. 1 of the main manuscript.
-While we only have access to the the imaginary part of the symmetry dependent response as a function of frequency, we can extract the corresponding static susceptibility, $\chi_{0}^{\mu}$, using Kramer-Kronig relation linking the real and the imaginary parts of the Raman response function:
+While we only have access to the imaginary part of the symmetry dependent response as a function of frequency, we can extract the corresponding static susceptibility, $\chi_{0}^{\mu}$, using the Kramers-Kronig relation linking the real and the imaginary parts of the Raman response function: